Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-Ensure the brand’s major social profiles are consistently referenced and easy to confirm.
+Ensure the brand’s major social profiles are clearly identifiable and consistently referenced.

 What we saw

-We didn’t find links on the homepage to major social platforms (like LinkedIn, Facebook, Instagram, YouTube, or similar).
-That removes a common, easy-to-verify trust signal.
+We didn’t find links from the homepage to major social platforms in the HTML.

 Why this matters for AI SEO